chishika-coding/Battleships/README.md

 # Testing
 ## Step 1
 In VSCode open the battleships_project folder.
+## Step 2
-Select Testing from the menu on the left, select Configure Python Tests, select pytest framework and select the tests directory.
+Select Testing from the menu on the left, select Configure Python Tests
+## Step 3
+Select pytest framework and select the tests directory.

 The tests should now show up on the Testing section and can be run all at once or individually.

 # Developer Deconstruction